 Note: If a coach is using a starting pitcher to close games in between starts, it is important to limit his innings.
 Do not overwork a kid and risk an injury that may cost him a scholarship or a chance at a professional career.

 6. Another good tool for effective relief pitching is the use of charts.
-Charts can help decide who, when and how to use a relief pitcher.
-They can also keep both coaches and players focused on their task and help manage pitching effectively in order to win.
+Charts can help decide who, when, and how to use a relief pitcher.
+They can also keep both coaches and players focused on their tasks and help manage pitching effectively in order to win.

 Remember, most baseball games are won due to GREAT PITCHING!!!